Neup123/ignis-obsidian/apps/docs/src/content/docs/server/updating.md

 docker compose up -d
 ```

 Your vaults, data, and settings are untouched.
 If the new image pins a different Obsidian version, the container will download the new version on startup.
+For an offline install using `OBSIDIAN_PACKAGE`, replace the package with the pinned version in the new image, or newer, before updating.
 The [Changelog](/docs/changelog/) lists what each release includes.

 ## Obsidian version